-...0456 APPLIED CHEMISTRY II, 1⁄2 yr., 1⁄2 cr.
+Applied Chemistry II, 1⁄2 yr., 1⁄2 cr.

 Applied Chemistry II is the study of general chemistry and its impact on daily lives.
-Topics include; Solutions, acid and bases, nuclear chemistry, organic chemistry and food, and electrochemistry.
+Topics include Solutions, acid and bases, nuclear chemistry, organic chemistry and food, and electrochemistry.
 Laboratory activities and projects are used to reinforce concepts.
 Applied chemistry I is not a prerequisite for applied chemistry II.

-...0429 DRONE PILOTING 1/2 yr., 1/2 cr.
+Drone Piloting 1/2 yr., 1/2 cr.

-This course is designed to introduce students to the rapidly-growing world of drones.
+This course is designed to introduce students to the rapidly growing world of drones.
 In this class, students will explore the many advantages and issues with using unmanned aircrafts in a variety of industries.
 This course will include topics such as the science of aerodynamics, small UA flight training, pilot certification exam preparations, as well as photo and video editing.
-This course counts for 1/2 science credit.

-...0453 AP PHYSICS I, 1 yr., 1 cr.
+AP Physics I, 1 yr., 1 cr.

-For juniors and seniors who have either completed Algebra 2/Trig Regents or are concurrently taking it.
-AP Physics I is designed to be the equivalent of the first semester of a typical introductory, algebra-based college physics course.
+College credits awarded based on AP exam score of 3 or higher and College or University approval AP Physics I is designed to be the equivalent of the first semester of a typical introductory, algebra-based college physics course.
 The depth of topics covered, and the lab work will be greater than a similar Regents level class.
-Also students will be expected to complete labs, and other assignments outside of class in order to further their understanding of the topics.
+Also, students will be expected to complete labs, and other assignments outside of class in order to further their understanding of the topics.
 Students are expected to take the AP Examination for Physics I during the fourth quarter of the school year, and will have to take the Physics Regents exam towards the end of June